nopnop2002/Arduino-STM32-Ethernet/README.md

 [PlatformIO](https://github.com/platformio/platformio-core)

 # Hardware requirements
 - STM32F103 Development Board
 - ST-LINK/V2 or ST-LINK/V2.1 Module
+ You can use NECLEO board as ST-LINK/V2.1
 - USB-TTL Converter
 - External Voltage Regurator
  BluePill or BlackPill board cannot supply too much current.
  It is more stable when supplied from an external power source.